 64-bit multi-core processor or better.*

-8 GB or more.
+8 GB minimum.
 For best performance, we recommend that you install as much memory as affordable at the time of purchase.

 The latest versions of Windows (10 or better) or MacOS (10.12.5 or better).
-We recommend updating to the latest versions for better protection against cyber security risks.
-We suggest turning on automatic update, for peace of mind.
-Before applying software and hardware updates, it is generally a good practice to back up your computer (see below), and to check that the updates would work with your existing applications.
+We recommend updating to the latest versions for better protection against cybersecurity risks.
+We suggest turning on automatic updates.
+Before applying software and hardware updates, it is good practice to back up your computer, and to check that the updates would work with your existing applications.

-The recommended browsers for web-based browsing would be the latest version of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.
-Note that courses with proctored exams may require you to use Google Chrome to take the exam.
+The recommended web browsers are the latest versions of Internet Explorer/Edge, Mozilla Firefox, or Google Chrome.
+Note that courses with proctored exams may require you to use Google Chrome with a custom extension to take the exam.

 Primary Hard Drive

 500 GB minimum.
 The larger the better, as you may work with large datasets.
 Solid-state drives (SSDs) are recommended, as they are much faster than hard disk drives (HDDs).

 Having a quality backup of your important files is vital to your success as a student.
 Windows and MacOS have built-in backup support (e.g., via Time Machine on MacOS).
 We have negotiated a discount for Crashplan for our students available at crashplan.com/gtstudent.
 You are not required to use Crashplan.
 Utilizing OneDrive provided by GT at no charge is a great solution as well.